didx-xyz/aries-cloudapi-python/docs/src/Governance as Code.md

 ### Verifiers

-Tenants, functioning as custodial wallets, are established within the Trust Ecosystem's multitenant AcaPy agent.
+Tenants, functioning as custodial wallets, are established within the Trust Ecosystem's multitenant ACA-Py agent.
 Follow the steps below to create new tenants for your trust ecosystem:

 1. Access the API through [CloudAPI-Multitenant-Admin](http://cloudapi.127.0.0.1.nip.io/tenant-admin/docs)